maybeenang/Lost-Princess/README.md

 3. Commit your Changes (git commit -m 'message')
 4. Push to the Branch (git push origin feature/new-feature)
 5. Open a Pull Request
-### Screenshots
-This game is under development, so there is no screenshot yet.